 So what is it all about and what are the underwear allergy symptoms?

-This kind of rash is an indication that the person could be allergic to the fabric, dyes, chemicals and preservatives in the garment - also at times to the latex in the underwear band that is a major contributor of dermatitis.
-Some severe symptoms may include lesions on skin and pus-filled blisters, not so pretty in private parts now, are they?
+This kind of rash is an indication that the person could be allergic to the fabric, dyes, chemicals and preservatives in the garment - also at times to the latex in the underwear band that is a significant contributor of dermatitis.
+Some severe symptoms may include lesions on the skin and pus-filled blisters, not so pretty in private parts now, are they?

 And extremely painful!

-What basic factors contribute to its cause?
+What fundamental factors contribute to its cause?

-Symptoms include breaking out in hives or rash and of course as all allergic reactions, should be treated right away.
+Symptoms include breaking out in hives or rash and of course, as all allergic reactions, should be treated right away.